BilgiPasa/sorting-algorithms/README.md

 You can analyze the code but please don't use this repository for cheating.

 I DID NOT copy-pasted any code from any Generitive AI (like ChatGPT, Deepseek, Claude) or any website.
 I wrote them myself.
 (But of course I get insprations from websites (for example geeksforgeeks) and videos (for example Bro Code and udiprod channels' videos).
-Also, I don't like using Generitive AI.)
+Also, I don't like using Generitive AI and I don't recommend using it.)

 -------------------------------------------------------------------------------------------------